marian-nmt/marian-dev/doc/graph.md

 As mentioned earlier, `Node` is the basic unit of a graph.
 Each `Node` defines its forward steps in `Node::forward()` and backward steps in `Node::backward()`.
 To access the resulting new tensor in the forward pass, we can call `Node::val()`.
-While `Node::grad()` returns the accumulated gradients (a tensor) in backward pass.
+While `Node::grad()` returns the accumulated gradients (a tensor) in the backward pass.
 There are three main classes of Node in Marian: `ConstantNode`, `ParamNode` and `NaryNodeOp`.

 ### ConstantNode

-`ConstantNode` class is used to construct a constant node in the graph.
+The `ConstantNode` class is used to construct a constant node in the graph.
 A constant node is actually a constant tensor whose value is immutable during the training.
 A `ConstantNode` instance is usually used to construct the input layer.
-To construct a constant node in the graph, we can use `constant()` function in `ExpressionGraph` class.
+To construct a constant node in the graph, we can use `constant()` function in the `ExpressionGraph` class.
 We need to specify the shape and element type for the constant node.
 For the shape, we can initialise a `Shape` instance in the way of vector initialisation.
 E.g., `Shape shape={2,3};` this means 2D matrix with `dim[0]`=2 and `dim[1]`=3.
 The element type must be one of the values stored in `Type` enumeration.
 `Type` stores all supported data type in Marian, e.g., `Type::float16`.
 If the type is not specified, the default type of graph will be used.
 The default type of the graph is usually `Type::float32` unless you change it by `setDefaultElementType()`.

 ```cpp
 // construct a constant node in the graph with default type